ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Does Holy Family University Offer Tuition Waivers?
+Holy Family University Tuition Waivers

-Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
-Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.
+Schools sometimes waiver tuition for certain groups, to make attending more affordable.
+Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.

 Holy Family University has some full or partial tuition waivers available for: - International Students